-ASTHO supports the U.S. territories and Freely Associated States to improve population and community health.
+ASTHO supports the work of U.S. territories and freely associated states to improve population and community health.
 ASTHO's members include the chief health officials of the five U.S. territories and three sovereign nations that have entered into Compacts of Free Association with the United States, which are collectively referred to as the Island Areas or Island Jurisdictions.

 - Puerto Rico

 Freely Associated States